 Fact Not Fiction: Bookmark Your New Non-Fiction Favourites

 Diving into a new book is one of life’s greatest pleasures, even more so when you uncover a tantalising non-fiction read.
-Which means there’s no better time to bookmark your reading list as the An Post Irish Book Awards has unveiled its 2020 shortlist – which includes a host of must-read nonfiction.
 Read on to uncover some of the books you should add to your collection.

 Real Life Stories